ping7io/docs/docs/exporters/index.md

 ---
-title: Available Exporters
+title: Prometheus Exporters
-parent: General Configuration
+nav_order: 10
-nav_order: 1
+has_children: true
 ---

-# Available Exporters
+# Prometheus Exporters
 {: .fs-9 .no_toc}

-These are the Prometheus Exporters currently available at ping7.io.
+These are the Prometheus Exporters available at ping7.io.
 {: .fs-6 .fw-300 .no_toc}

 1. TOC